Overjet Treatment in Miami, FL

 Overjets, also known as a protrusion or horizontal overbite, are a common orthodontic problem that occurs when the upper front teeth protrude beyond the lower front teeth.
 It’s a type of malocclusion or misalignment of teeth that affects people of all ages, from children to adults.

 Fortunately, there are several treatment options available to correct this condition.
 Dr. Stephen Grussmark, one of the best orthodontists in South Florida, offers customized orthodontic treatments to patients in Brickell, Coral Gables, and Hialeah.
-Read on to learn more.
+To schedule an appointment with our orthodontist, contact us today at (305) 441-1200.

 girl smiling and pointing to her teeth

-What Is Overjet?
+What Is an Overjet?

 Overjet is a dental condition where the upper front teeth protrude or stick out further than the lower front teeth.
 It’s also called “buck teeth” or an “overbite.”
 Overjets can occur due to various factors, such as genetics or missing teeth.
 It can lead to a misaligned bite, making it difficult to chew and causing other dental problems.